rass-dev/CyberTech-POS-Inventory-System/README.md

 ---

-## ⚙️ Installation
+## Installation
 1. Clone the repository
-2. Open the project in Miscrosoft Visual Studio
+2. Open the project in Microsoft Visual Studio
 3. Restore NuGet packages
 4. Configure database connection
 5. Run the application